The CAOS Mediation Training Course

 If our Mediation Training Course sounds interesting to you, please CONTACT CAOS to register your interest.

-The CAOS approach to mediation has been developed by Alan Sharland, Director of CAOS Conflict Management over the last 17 years through practice and management of organisations working in Community Mediation, mainly in the field of neighbour disputes but also in other areas such as Workplace mediation, University Student Complaints mediation, Group mediation, National Health Service Complaints mediation, Mediation of complaints relating to disability provision and others such as Family conflict mediation.
+The CAOS approach to mediation has been developed by Alan Sharland, Director of CAOS Conflict Management over the last 20 years through mediation practice and management of organisations working in Community Mediation, mainly in the field of neighbour disputes but also in other areas such as Workplace mediation, University Student Complaints mediation, Group mediation, National Health Service Complaints mediation, Mediation of complaints relating to disability provision and others such as Family conflict mediation.

 Mediation, as we understand it, supports the empowerment of individuals to create more effective ways of dealing with their difficult situations.